GoodPBC/userFeedbackApp/README.md

 8. __Basics of Mongo___ AS you may have noticed we have added mongo and mongoose the project.
 Mongo stores records in collections.
 Collections have documents inside them. these area our records. in a user collection there would be lots of user documents.
 Every record is an object.
 Everything in mongo is stored in key value pairs.
 Mongo is known for being a "schemaless" database, also known as a "NoSQL" database. __Mongoose__ is a library that makes it easier for us to work with MONGODB.

+9. We are going to set up a remote mongo instance because it is easier to maintain and trouble shoot.
+Local mongodb can be a little challenging for some folks so the remote takes care of that.
+Go to http://mlab.com. create an account if you do not have one already.
+Once you login you will be taken to your dashboard. create a new database on the free plan.
+We will create a sandbox on AWS.  pick the US east region or the one closest to you.
+Enter a DB name and leave the default version for the DB.
+You should see a new DB on dashboard.
+Click on your db and you will se some instructions and 2 warnings.It is important that we pay attention to the second warning that says we need a user. this does not mean a user of our applkication it means that we need a db admin.
+We click on the Users tab and click the **"+Add database user button"** We must create a username and a secure password. **MAKE SURE YOU UNCHECK READ ONLY**.
+Thats it.

+10. Setting up Mongoose